Graduate: Getting Started

 The Department of Mathematics and Statistics at UNCG admits students to PhD in Computational Mathematics, MA in Mathematics with concentrations in Actuarial Mathematics, Applied Statistics, Data Analytics, Mathematics, and Teaching College Mathematics.

 The deadline to submit application for admission to MA or PhD program with assistantship for Fall 2019 is March 15, 2019.
-Students interested only in admission may continue to apply through summer 2019.
+Students interested in admission to MA program may continue to apply until May 15, 2019.
 We review application for admission on a rolling basis once they are complete.
 Initial decision for assistantship is usually made by March 20.

 Application materials must be completed through this application portal.
 An incomplete application